kanefosterdq/demat-account-manager/README.md

 # demat-account-manager
-Language used : Java
+Language used : Java.
-Database Used : MS SQL server
+Database Used : MS SQL server.
 Description :
   - Using this application user can login as admin or normal user
   - Normal user can login with their credentials to watch stocks, sell or buy the available stocks in the market.